ZackWilde27/FlatOut2-HLSLToSHA/README.md

 }
 ```

-The type of texture that it corrosponds to is determined by the original shader that you are overriding.
+The type of texture is determined by the original shader that you are overriding.

 The original car body shader's textures are arranged like so in the original file:
 ```